flaneurette/Luxa/SECURITY.md

 All data is checked upon database insertion, and properly binded as per the industry standard.
 Integers are casted, and htmlspecialchars is used for strings.

 ### Sessions
-Session data is protected and checked for any DDos attacks, if detected, a warning will be visible, and it won't be possible to modify data.
+Session data is protected and checked for any DDos attacks, if detected, a warning will be visible, and it won't be possible to modify data or to proceed further.
+This prevent overwriting and bruteforcing session data.